CodeReviewDAO/dxd_codereview/Reviews/519 - Onchain Surveys/1 - App development/README.md

 # Unit / Automated Testing

-_Summarize the result of the unit testing / automated testing / integration testing provided in the Milestone.
-Feel free to include automated test output, either as text, image or other artifact.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Unit tests for critical functionality are added but they need more variety.
+Tests are prepared using Cypress and in its current state, graphical interface tests couldn't be run by the reviewer automatically, which needs attention in future milesetones.
+Overall quality of tests are not found to be detailed enough.
+Since this is the first milestone and there is not much functionality to be covered, it is still acceptable for this milestone only.

 Requirement | Finding
 ------------ | -------------
-Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes Unit Tests - At least one negative path test | PASS / FAIL / PASS with Notes Unit Tests - Additional path tests | PASS / FAIL / PASS with Notes
+Unit Tests - At least one positive path test | PASS with Notes Unit Tests - At least one negative path test | PASS with Notes Unit Tests - Additional path tests | PASS with Notes

 # Documentation